achennings/achennings.github.io/blog.md

 ---
 layout: default
 ---
-In lieu of a blog, here is a list of books I have recently read or am attempting to read.
+In lieu of a personal blog, here is a list of books I have read in grad school.
 Most fiction was consumed as audiobooks while walking my dogs.
-See if you can spot the theme.

 |Anxious|Joe LeDoux|
 |Bad Blood|John Carreyrou|